Tehuacán-Cuicatlán Biosphere Reserve: Geography

 The broad Tehuacán and Cuicatlán valleys extend northwest–southeast, between the Sierra Madre de Oaxaca to the east and the Sierra Mixteca to the west.
 Almost all of the reserve is in the basin of the Salado River, which flows southeastward through the Tehuacán and Cuicatlán valleys.
 The Cuicatlán Valley is partly in the basin northwestward-flowing Grande River, which joins the Salado to form the Santo Domingo River.
 The Santo Domingo flows eastward through the Sierra Madre de Oaxaca to join the Papaloapan, one of the largest rivers of Mexico.
 The Salado and Grande rivers receive waters of numerous streams that originate in the neighboring sierras.

 The Sierra Madre de Oaxaca consists of several sub-ranges: Sierra Zongolica in the north, Mazatec Sierra in the middle and the Sierra Juárez in the south.
 The most outstanding mountain range is the Sierra Zongolica and the Sierra Mazatec, which is characterized by its karst topography cut by deep canyons.

 Climate

 The climate of the region is warm semi-dry and warm semi-tropical in the region of the Cuicatec with moderate rains scarce in the summer.
-In the high parts of the mountains it is common to see that the mountains are topped by a thick fog that rarely comes to condense in the form a modest drizzle.
+In the high parts of the mountains it is common to see that the mountains are topped by a thick fog that rarely comes to condense in the form of a modest drizzle.